 Physical Pain and Suffering

-Physical pain and suffering resulting from an injury due to someone else’s carelessness not only includes the initial pain like broken bones, loss of limb, concussion, etc. that is considered “initial pain”, but can also include other long-term pain and suffering that results from ongoing rehab or physical therapy.
+Physical pain and suffering resulting from an injury due to someone else’s carelessness not only includes the initial trauma like broken bones, loss of limb, concussion, etc. that is considered “initial pain”, but can also include other long-term pain and suffering that results from ongoing rehab or physical therapy.
 You may experience physical pain and suffering in a number of scenarios, including:

 - Motorcycle, car or truck accident